CyberGeekPk/Configuring-Windows-Firewall-with-Advanced-Security/README.md

 - 1: Configure Firewall Rules Using Windows Defender Firewall
 - 2: Configure Firewall Rules Using Windows Defender Firewall with Advanced Security

+## Scenarios

+Further in this project, I explored few typical use cases that can be controlled by Windows Firewall service:

+- Scenario 1: Block Remote Desktop on the Public Network (Inbound Rules)
+- Scenario 2: Block Outbound Traffic for Specified Applications (Outbound Rules)
+- Scenario 3: Block Web Server (HTTP) Traffic on a Public Network (Inbound Rules)
+- Scenario 4: Allow Key Management Service on the Domain and Private network, and deny the connection on the Public network (Inbound Rules)

 ### Skills Learned
 [Bullet Points - Remove this afterwards]